syncany/syncany-docs/source/appendix_man_pages.rst

 	NAME
 	  sy-connect - connect to an existing Syncany repository

 	SYNOPSIS
 	  sy connect <syncany-link>

 	  sy connect [-P | --plugin=<plugin>] [-o | --plugin-option=<key=value>]
-	             [-I | --no-interaction]
+		     [-n | --add-daemon]

 	DESCRIPTION
 	  This command connects to an existing remote repository and initializes the local directory.

 	  The command can be called as follows:

 	  1. Using a syncany:// link generated by either 'init' or 'genlink', the command connects to the repository given in the link.
 If the link is encrypted, the link/repo password must be entered.

 	  2. If no link is given, the command acts like 'init', i.e. it queries the user for storage plugin and connection details of the repository to connect to.

 	  Once the repository is connected, the initialized local folder can be synced with the newly created repository.
 The commands 'up', 'down', 'watch', etc. can be used.
 Other clients can then be connected using the 'connect' command.

 	OPTIONS
 	  -P, --plugin=<plugin>
 	    Selects a plugin to use for the repository.
 Local files will be synced via the storage specified by this plugin.

 	  -o, --plugin-option=<key=value> (multiple options possible)
 	    Sets a plugin-specific setting in the form of a key/value pair.
-Each plugin defines different mandatory and optional settings that must/can either be specified by this option, or interactively.
+Each plugin defines different mandatory and optional settings.
+At least, all mandatory settings must be specified by this option.
 All mandatory and optional settings can be listed using the 'plugin' command.

 	  -I, --no-interaction
 	    Runs the command in a non-interactive mode.
 The user will not be queried for any input.
 The command will fail if not all mandatory options are given on the command line.
 This option can be used to automate repository creation.

+	  -n, --add-daemon
+	    The initialized local folder is automatically added to the daemon configuration for automatic synchronization if this option is used.

 	COPYRIGHT
-	  Syncany 0.1.7-alpha+SNAPSHOT.1407211951.git4a2d264, Distributed under GPLv2,
+	  Syncany 0.2.1-alpha+SNAPSHOT.1411130840.git508d8d9, Distributed under GPLv3,
 	  Copyright (c) 2011-2014 Philipp C. Heckel

 .. _man_status:

 ``sy status --help``